North Grand Mall

 North Grand Mall is a 340,000 sqft shopping center serving the city of Ames, Iowa.
 In 2006, plans were announced for a $30 million renovation and expansion.
 In 2004, a farmers' market operated at the mall.
-The mall's anchor stores are Kohl's, Shoe Carnival, TJ Maxx, North Grand Cinema, and JCPenney, with one vacancy previously occupied by Younkers.
+The mall's anchor stores are Kohl's, Shoe Carnival, North Grand Cinema, and JCPenney, with the space previously occupied by Younkers now the location of Planet Fitness.
 Sears announced its closure in late 2008.
-The Sears building was torn down, with Kohl's, TJ Maxx, and Shoe Carnival opening on its site.
+The Sears building was torn down, with Kohl's, a TJ Maxx, and Shoe Carnival opening on its site.

-In 2017, then-owners GK Development sold the mall to a trio of investors.
+In 2017, owners GK Development sold the mall to a trio of investors.